A distributed ADMM-like method for resource sharing over time-varying networks

-In the remainder of this section, we discuss a specific implementation of the primal-dual algorithm~(PDA) proposed in~\cite{chambolle2015ergodic}, explain its connections to ADMM-like algorithms, and briefly discuss some recent work related to ours. {Next, in Section~\ref{sec:dynamic}, we propose DPDA-D, a new distributed algorithm based on PDA, for solving the multi-agent sharing problem in~\eqref{eq:central_problem} when the topology of the connectivity graph is \emph{time-varying}, and Section~\ref{sec:dynamic} we also state the main theorem establishing the convergence properties of DPDA-D; and in Section~\ref{sec:convergence}, we provide the proof of the main theorem.
-Subsequently, in Section~\ref{sec:numerics}, we compare our method with Prox-JADMM algorithm on the basis pursuit problem; and finally, in~Section~\ref{sec:conclusions} we state our concluding remarks and briefly discuss potential future work.}
+In the remainder of this section, as a brief preliminary, we discuss the primal-dual algorithm~(PDA) proposed in~\cite{chambolle2015ergodic} \nv{to solve convex-concave saddle-point problems with a \emph{bilinear} coupling term}, explain its connections to ADMM-like algorithms, and briefly discuss some recent work related to ours. \nv{It is worth noting that the saddle point~(SP) problem formulation of \eqref{eq:central_problem} contains a coupling term that is \emph{not} bilinear due to nonlinear $\{g_i\}_{i\in\cN}$; therefore, PDA is not applicable.} {Next, in Section~\ref{sec:dynamic}, we propose DPDA-D, a new distributed algorithm \nv{based on PDA and extending it to handle nonlinear constraints, for solving the SP formulation of the multi-agent sharing problem in~\eqref{eq:central_problem}} when the topology of the connectivity graph is \emph{time-varying} with {\emph{(un)directed}} communication links, and we state the main theorem establishing the convergence properties of DPDA-D; and in Section~\ref{sec:convergence}, we provide the proof of the main theorem. {Subsequently, in Sections~\ref{sec:stepsize}, \ref{sec:static-nonlinear} and~\ref{sec:dual-bound}, we discuss certain details related to the applicability of the method in practice.} In Section~\ref{sec:numerics}, we compare our method with Prox-JADMM~\cite{deng2013parallel} on the basis pursuit denoising problem, \sa{and with Mirror-prox~\cite{he2015mirror} on the multi-channel power allocation problem}; and finally, in~Section~\ref{sec:conclusions} we state our concluding remarks and briefly discuss potential future work.}